gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 by the appointment of Laurence, the archbishop of that see, who performed the obsequies with great ceremony.[^101]

-## Chapter XV: How Fitz-Aldelm was sent over as governor of Ireland.
+## Chapter XV: How Fitz-Aldelm was sent over as governor of Ireland

 Upon the occurrence of these events, the change of circumstances requiring new plans, the royal commissioners hastened back to England with the first favourable wind, leaving Raymond to act as